Comprehensive Laser Dentistry from Dr. Anna Lee in Glendora

 Laser Periodontal Therapy

-Topical gel or local anesthesia can be used.
-The laser has the ability to seal off the nerve endings and blood vessels.
-There is less discomfort and less post treatment pain after.
+Topical gel or local anesthesia can be used to make you more comfortable.
+Another advantage of the laser is that it can seal off the nerve endings and blood vessels.
+This minimizes discomfort and pain during and after treatment.

 Treatment of Oral Ulcerations (Herpetic Lesions)